holunda-io/camunda-bpm-taskpool/docs/developer-guide/project-setup.md

 ## Release Management

-Release management has been setup for use of Sonatype Nexus (= Maven Central)
+Release management has been set up for use of Sonatype Nexus (= Maven Central)

 ### What modules get deployed to repository